KARTIK-PANDEY/Multi_Model_Stacking_Ensemble_for_Smart_Product_Pricing/README.md

 ## ✨ Project Summary

-This project presents the high-performance, winning solution for the **Smart Product Pricing Challenge**.
-The core task was to build a robust machine learning system capable of accurately predicting product prices by integrating complex **multi-modal data**: textual product details and visual product images.
+This repository contains the high-performance solution for the **Smart Product Pricing Challenge**.
+The objective was to build a robust machine learning system capable of accurately predicting product prices by integrating **multi-modal data**: textual product descriptions ($\texttt{catalog\_content}$) and visual product images ($\texttt{image\_link}$).

-Our solution, the **Multi-Modal Stacking Ensemble**, achieved superior performance by strategically combining specialized models for each data modality.
-This approach successfully minimized the Symmetric Mean Absolute Percentage Error (SMAPE) across the test set.
+Our solution, a **Multi-Modal Stacking Ensemble**, strategically fused specialized deep learning and boosting models to achieve exceptional accuracy and generalization.

+### Key Results

+The solution demonstrated a **50.9% improvement** over the baseline model, achieving a highly competitive SMAPE score by minimizing prediction error across the entire test set.

 | Metric | Final Score (SMAPE) | Improvement Over Baseline |
 | :--- | :--- | :--- |